 The newspaper and website are owned by Telegraaf Media Groep (TMG).
 In 2017, Mediahuis acquired Telegraaf Media Groep.
 See the timeline of the acquisition here.
 For the TMG semi-annual report, please see here.
 De Telegraph generates revenue through advertisements and subscriptions.

 Analysis / Bias

-In review, De Telegraph covers the Forum for Democracy (FvD) (Dutch far right party) leader Thierry Baudet and other figureheads favorably.
-They also cover sensationalized celebrity gossip such as this: “Fajah shows her boyfriend for the first time”
+In review, De Telegraph covers the Forum for Democracy (FvD) (Dutch far-right party) leader Thierry Baudet and other figureheads favorably.
+They also cover sensationalized celebrity gossip such as this: “Fajah shows her boyfriend for the first time.”

-Articles about USA politics sometimes uses a favorable tone for President Trump such as: “Donald Trump: “Well come on, impeach me!”.
-In 2018, according to Reuters, a van drove into the office of De Telegraaf, which caused damage to the entrance and resulted in extra protection to be given to media companies.
-In general, news reporting is poorly sourced with a strong right leaning bias.
+Articles about USA politics sometimes use a favorable tone for former President Trump, such as: “Donald Trump: “Well come on, impeach me!”.
+In 2018, according to Reuters, a van drove into the office of De Telegraaf, which caused damage to the entrance and resulted in extra protection being given to media companies.
+In general, news reporting is poorly sourced with a strong right-leaning bias.

 Failed Fact Checks